 This story is an ongoing battle that one day will have a positive and impactful outcome to encourage others.
 Today it’s a story of battles and battles.

-As the parent of a kid in a daily battle with depression my heart breaks as i can’t fix it for him.
+As the parent of a kid in a daily battle with depression, my heart breaks as I can’t fix it for him.
 I can’t take him for x-rays to see healing in progress.
-This is battle of the heart and mind – in this case the heart needs to win out over the mind.
+This is a battle of the heart and mind – in this case, the heart needs to win out over the mind.

 Our family is now fighting in the open.
-He’s still the wicked smart, strong, talented and loving kid he has always been – how anyone can pull the grades and achievements he’s done through this battle does nothing short of amaze me.
+He’s still the wicked smart, strong, talented, and a loving kid he has always been – how anyone can pull the grades and achievements he’s done through this battle does nothing short of amaze me.

-The school, teachers and support staff have been awesome in providing care for him.
-I am amazed at level of support his school system has provided for him, living out in the boondocks I would not have expected the resources provided.
-As this adventure took us into high school and darker levels than i could have imagined the school stood with us.
-As we found limited reasonable access to services in our area, I thanked the school for their help and mentioned that i will becoming an advocate for mental health awareness.
-I assumed that advocacy role would begin when the issues were nicely wrapped up and behind us.
+The school, teachers, and support staff have been awesome in providing care for him.
+I am amazed at the level of support his school system has provided for him, living out in the boondocks I would not have expected the resources provided.
+As this adventure took us into high school and darker levels than I could have imagined, the school stood with us.
+As we found limited reasonable access to services in our area, I thanked the school for their help and mentioned that I will become an advocate for mental health awareness.
+I assumed that the advocacy role would begin when the issues were nicely wrapped up and behind us.

 The battle isn’t over but the quiver has been restocked with some new tools.
 The desire to succeed is still in place.
 I have every confidence through this battle will be a great win and the final chapter of this story is yet to be written but it will be a great one.